 At the beginning of the holiday season, the Board of Outreach places two Christmas trees in the sanctuary decorated with ornaments attached to gift requests from local charitable and social service organizations.
 Members of the Congregation purchase the gifts, which are delivered to the receiving organizations by Outreach Board members.

 Several weeks before the holiday, volunteers wrap boxes for food, which members of the congregation take home to fill with requested food items to make a holiday dinner for a family in need.
 The boxes are returned to the church and delivered to Wellspring by the Board of Outreach.
 To learn more about Wellspring, Click here.

-Each summer for over 25 years, members of the Senior High Youth Program (SHYP) have spent a week on a mission trip to help elderly and single parent households with home repairs and light construction.
-These mission projects are planned and carried out through GROUP WORKCAMPS at various locations throughout the country.
+Each summer for over 35 years, members of the Senior High Youth Program (SHYP) have spent a week on a Service/Learning trip.
+These trips are in the Us and abroad.
+So of them may involve helping elderly and single parent households with home repairs and light construction, while others made be in larger cities helping food banks and the homeless.
 Our young people are often challenged to reach goals that may seem impossible to them at the outset.
 They learn to work and live with youth and adults with diverse backgrounds from different parts of the country.
 Throughout the year, with help from the congregation, the youth work hard to raise the money necessary for participation in this program.
 Most participants, the adult advisors as well as the young people, find the experience faith-strengthening and deeply rewarding.
-For more information on Workcamp, Click here.

 Each year, the congregation budgets a portion of pledged income to be donated to various educational and charitable organizations supported by the church.
 The Board of Outreach is responsible for allocating funds to the receiving organizations.